Have you stopped inviting family & friends to your home because your dog is so nervous or downright unfriendly?

-10. Dog has had unsupervised access to yard with no physical-restriction fence.
+10. Dog has had unsupervised access to yard with no physical, visible fence for safety.

-A fearful dog can easily turn into an aggressive one by following bad advice from well-meaning people.
+A fearful dog can easily turn into an aggressive dog by following bad advice from well-meaning people.

 You may have been told to punish a dog that growls, for instance, and to punish him harder if the growling continues.
 The consequence is that we punish warning signs, inadvertently teaching the dog that he can no longer let us know when he’s afraid.
 Now, for far too many dogs, his only choice is to snap or bite.

 More than 40 years ago when we started training dogs, we too punished dogs (a lot) and got away with it, but better methods are available today with far fewer dangerous side effects.